Financial-Times/o-icons/README.md

 <span class="my-icon-plus"></span>
 ```

 The `oIconsContentIcon` mixins outputs styles used by each icon.
 This is inefficient if your project outputs multiple icons.
-In this case we recommend outputting the base styles separately.
+In this case we recommend outputting the base styles separately with `oIconsContentBaseStyles`.

 ```scss
 // Output a 32px, claret coloured plus icon.